Sleep Apnea Raises Risk Of Drowsy Driving Crashes

 Until the condition is addressed, a trucking company may not allow a truck driver with moderate or severe sleep apnea to drive if deemed medically unqualified by the FMCSA.
 A trucker’s driving privilege may be restored once the condition is medically addressed.

 Drowsy driving is a major cause of Pennsylvania truck crashes.
-That is why the truck accident attorneys at Villari, Brandes & Giannone, P.C. are dedicated to helping injured motorists seek justice.
+That is why the truck accident attorneys at Villari, Giannone and Matteo are dedicated to helping injured motorists seek justice.
 Dealing with trucking companies and their insurers can be complicated.
 Our attorneys have the legal knowledge and experience to advocate for you and get results.

 We serve clients in Conshohocken and Philadelphia, as well as Marlton, New Jersey.
 Contact us online to schedule your free case consultation.